 Between 10 and 20 percent of people with COPD have never smoked.
 In up to 5 percent of people with COPD, the cause is a genetic disorder involving a deficiency of a protein called alpha-1-antitrypsin.

 COPD is a leading cause of hospitalizations in industrialized countries.
 In the United States, COPD is responsible for a large amount of emergency department visits and hospital admissions.
 In the year 2000, it was noted that there were over 700,000 hospital admissions and approximately 1.5 million emergency department visits.
 Among people with lung cancer, between 40 and 70 percent also have COPD.

 It’s projected that the number of patients diagnosed with COPD will increase by more than 150 percent from 2010 to 2030.
 Much of that can be attributed to an aging population.

 COPD tends to progress slowly.
 You may not even know you have it during the early stages.

 Once you have a diagnosis, you’ll need to start seeing your doctor on a regular basis.
 You’ll also have to take steps to manage your condition and make the appropriate changes to your daily life.

 Early symptoms can usually be managed, and certain lifestyle choices can help you maintain a good quality of life for some time.

 As the disease progresses, symptoms can become increasingly limiting.

-In severe stages of COPD, you may not be able to care for yourself without assistance.
-You’re at increased risk of developing other respiratory infections, heart problems, and lung cancer.
-You may also be at risk of depression.
+People with severe stages of COPD may not be able to care for themselves without assistance.
+They are at increased risk of developing respiratory infections, heart problems, and lung cancer.
+They may also be at risk of depression and anxiety.

 COPD generally reduces life expectancy, though the outlook varies considerably from person to person.
 People with COPD who never smoked may have a modest reduction in life expectancy, while former and current smokers are likely to have a larger reduction.